By Miriam Harmatz, Alison Yager, and Matt Childers

 STATUS AND IMPACT

 Florida is one of only 14 states that have not expanded Medicaid.
 As a result, approximately 445,000(1) Floridians fall into the “Coverage Gap,” meaning they have no path to affordable coverage.
-For example, a working parent with one child who earns just $500/month (less than 50% of FPL) is above the income threshold, and therefore ineligible, for Florida’s very limited Medicaid coverage, and at the same time is below the income cut-off for, and therefore unable to purchase, Marketplace coverage.
+For example, a working parent with one child who earns just $500/month (35% of the Federal Poverty Level) is above the income threshold, and therefore ineligible, for Florida’s very limited Medicaid coverage, and at the same time is below the income cut-off for, and therefore unable to purchase, Marketplace coverage.
 Additionally, approximately 392,000(2) low-income Floridians who do qualify for Marketplace insurance (those between 100 and 138% FPL) are severely burdened by out-of-pocket costs and challenges in accessing care, many of which would be resolved with Medicaid expansion.

 A large body of data and evidence show that those states which have chosen to expand Medicaid under the ACA have witnessed improved healthcare access and individual financial stability, as well as economic benefits for states, local communities and providers.